brewAyW/brew/README.md

 # brewAnywhere

 This is not the offical Homebrew!
-OFFICAL:https://github.com/homebrew
+OFFICAL:https://github.com/homebrew a

 We're having a idea that a package manager should be portable and multi-user welcome.
 If you hava this idea too, try this!